 Again, I can only speak from my own experience but if I give my baby a bottle within the first week and keep introducing it at least once a week, they do just fine with taking a bottle.
-At this point in Millie's sleep schedule too, Neil is switching off with me every other night for the late night feed which is SO HELPFUL.
-So I pump at about 10:30-11, and on his nights he gives Millie a bottle at 11:30 while I sleep!
+At this point in Millie's sleep schedule last year (just a few weeks old), Neil was switching off with me every other night for the late night feed which was SO HELPFUL.
+So I'd pump at about 10:30-11, and on his nights he'd give Millie a bottle at 11:30 while I slept!
 It's AMAZING.
-Plus I pump about 8 oz at 10:30 p.m. and Millie usually only takes 4 oz so I'm building up a supply for times when I have to be away and she needs milk, and I can use the Willow Pump to replenish (and keep my supply going, and relieve myself!) while I'm away from her.
+Plus I pumped about 8 oz at 10:30 p.m. and Millie was only taking 4 oz at the time, so I built up a supply for times when I had to be away and she needed milk, and I could use the Willow Pump to replenish (and keep my supply going, and relieve myself!) while I was away from her.

-These are the only bottles we own right now, but when Millie is a little older we'll probably also start using these bottles that Lyla carried around for EVER!
+These are the only bottles we use at first, but when the baby gets a little older we also start using these bottles that Lyla carried around for EVER!
 You can get them for about $1 a piece at Target and I never stressed about Lyla leaving one somewhere or having to throw one away if it was gross after not being cleaned out once she switched to formula at 6 months.

 If you decide to switch to formula at any point, this baby formula bottle maker is GENIUS!!
 We used the baby formula bottle maker from 6-12 months with Lyla and we were OBSESSED.
 It just makes bottle making so easy.
 Totally not necessary, but totally amazing if you can afford this little luxury while formula feeding!

 Also, no one EVER tells you this, but I will because someone needs to say it dangit!
-Our sex life was better after I stopped breastfeeding.
+Our sex life is ALWAYS better after I stop breastfeeding.
 Breastfeeding makes sex REALLY painful for me because I (and MANY OTHER WOMEN) have dryness caused by the hormones that my body produces when I'm breastfeeding that makes sex painful.

 I think a lot of women assume the pain is from vaginal birth, which it could be, but I've only had 3 c-sections so that's definitely NOT the case with me.
 It's the same type of dryness many women have when they go through menopause, so there are solutions you can talk to you doctor about too like prescription hormone cream or an over-the-counter suppository like Revaree (cleared by the FDA and totally safe while breastfeeding) which uses hyaluronic acid to help combat dryness.
-I'm trying a couple of these this time around and I'm hopeful that they'll actually work but I don't know yet!
+I'm going to be honest, none of these really “cured” me of this but they definitely helped!!

 Also, to avoid leaking, I always have to wear a bra during the months I'm breastfeeding, which isn't a BIG deal but also isn't quite the same as being able to just be naked.
-So, yes, when I stopped at a year with my first and 6 months with my second, it helped a lot with our sex life.
+So, yes, when I stopped at a year with my first, 6 months with my second, and 8 months with my third, it helped a lot with our sex life.
 Things I wish someone would've told me but nobody wants to say!
 And now you know.
 You're welcome.

 I hope this post helps a few mamas out who are exploring or trying to get ready the world of breastfeeding, pumping or bottle feeding!
 I've loved breastfeeding all my girls but I also love giving them a bottle too!
 Snuggling and bonding with them while they eat and they're little is one of my very favorite parts of being a mom.
 If you have tips for breastfeeding or anything you've loved, leave them in the comments below!
-And if you're wondering when I'm going to update my ultra popular Best Baby Registry List Ever, don't worry because IT'S COMING!!!
+And don't forget to check out my ultra popular Best Baby Registry List Ever for more baby products I love!!